Providing meaningful scholarship for the future of Illinois

 Tuesday, April 18

 - 3 p.m.
-Fireside chat with College of Education faculty and staff (Education building, Roomn 16)
+Fireside chat with College of Education students, faculty, and staff (Education building, Room 16)

 Dr. Stephen John Quaye